ur-whitelab/exmol/README.md

 }
 ```

 We can use the same chemical space to get descriptor attributions for the molecule.
 Along with `samples`, we also need to supply the `descriptor_type` to get attributions.
-You can select between `Classic` Rdkit descriptors or `MACCS` fingerprint descriptors.
+You can select from `Classic` Rdkit descriptors, `MACCS` fingerprint descriptors, `ECFP` substructure descriptors.

 ```py
 tstats, beta = exmol.lime_explain(samples, descriptor_type='MACCS')